GSA/digitalgov.gov/content/posts/2015-06-09-the-emulator-dilemma-can-mobile-device-testing-be-completed-without-mobile-devices.md

 ---
+url: /2015/06/09/the-emulator-dilemma-can-mobile-device-testing-be-completed-without-mobile-devices/
 date: 2015-06-09 11:10:14 -0400
-title: 'The Emulator Dilemma\: Can Mobile Device Testing Be Completed Without Mobile Devices?'
+title: 'The Emulator Dilemma: Can Mobile Device Testing Be Completed Without Mobile Devices?'
 summary: 'Government agencies have created&nbsp;a variety of apps to meet the needs of the public.
 As&nbsp;you join in on the mobile first trend and begin developing your shiny new mobile application, you will need to test it.
-There are a basic set of questions that must be answered\: Does it function properly?
+There are a basic set of questions that must be answered: Does it function properly?
 Does it function properly'
-authors: [david-fern, awichman]
+authors:
+  - david-fern
+  - awichman
 categories:
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - Federal CrowdSource Mobile Testing Program
   - mobile